andres20980/kasten-docs/docs/api.md

 The following is a complete specification of the ClusterRestorePoint resource.
 © Copyright 2017-2024, Kasten, Inc.
-### latest_api_policypresets.md
-## Policy Presetsï
-- Veeam Kasten Disaster Recovery
-- API and Command Line
-API Concepts
-AuditConfigs
-Profiles
-Policies
-Policy Presets
-Example PolicyPreset Operations
-PolicyPreset API Type
-Actions
-Transforms
-Transform Sets
-Blueprint Bindings
-Applications
-Restore Points
-Reports
-Repositories
-KastenDR
-StorageSecurityContext
-- API Concepts
-- AuditConfigs
-- Profiles
-- Policies
-- Policy Presets
-Example PolicyPreset Operations
-PolicyPreset API Type
-- Example PolicyPreset Operations
-- PolicyPreset API Type
-- Actions
-- Transforms
-- Transform Sets
-- Blueprint Bindings
-- Applications
-- Restore Points
-- Reports
-- Repositories
-- KastenDR
-- StorageSecurityContext
-- Monitoring
-- Auditing Veeam Kasten
-- Integrating Security Information and Event Management (SIEM) Systems
-- Reporting
-- Garbage Collector
-- Resource Requirements
-- Security Requirements
-- Support and Troubleshooting
-- Uninstalling Veeam Kasten
-- Veeam Kasten Tools
--
-- Accessing Veeam Kasten
-- API and Command Line
-- Policy Presets
-A PolicyPreset custom resource (CR) is used to save and reuse configuration of Veeam Kasten Policies.
-Follow this page to learn more about using Veeam Kasten Policy Presets.
-A PolicyPreset specifies schedule, retention, location and infrastructure information, while Policy that uses a preset is supposed to specify application specific information.
-A detailed description of the schedule settings can be found in the Policy Scheduling section.
-For complete documentation of the PolicyPreset CR, refer to PolicyPreset API Type.
-### Example PolicyPreset Operationsï
-- Create a PolicyPreset
-- Update a PolicyPreset
-- Delete a PolicyPreset
-### Create a PolicyPresetï
-The following example illustrates how to create a preset for policies which execute hourly, retain 24 hourly and 7 daily snapshots and export every daily snapshot with the same retention schedule as for snapshots (i.e. retain 7 daily exported snapshots).
-### Update a PolicyPresetï
-To update a PolicyPreset, edit the spec portion of a PolicyPreset CR using your preferred method of submitting resource changes with kubectl.
-Once the change is submitted, Veeam Kasten will re-validate the PolicyPreset and update .status.validation accordingly.
-Since Veeam Kasten processes API object changes asynchronously, to avoid confusion with a previous PolicyPreset status, it is recommended as convention that the status portion of the PolicyPreset is omitted when submitting changes.
-Warning
-### Delete a PolicyPresetï
-You can delete a PolicyPreset using the following command.
-All the policies that use the deleted preset will be automatically marked as invalid.
-### PolicyPreset API Typeï
-The following is a complete specification of the PolicyPreset CR.
-© Copyright 2017-2024, Kasten, Inc.
 ### latest_api_k10apps.md
 ## Applicationsï
 - Veeam Kasten Disaster Recovery